Keyfactor/hashicorp-vault-orchestrator/README.md

 1. It is not necessary to use the Vault root token when creating a Certificate Store for HashicorpVault.
 We recommend creating a token with policies that reflect the minimum permissions necessary to perform the intended operations.

-1. For the Key-Value secrets engine, the certificates are stored as an entry with 3 fields.
+1. For the Key-Value secrets engine, the certificates are stored as an entry with 2 fields.

 - `PUBLIC_KEY` - The certificate public key
 - `PRIVATE_KEY` - The certificate private key
-- `KEY_SECRET` - The certificate private key password

 ## Extension Configuration